P1xt/p1xt-guides/topic-guides/vue.md

 ## Tier 1 - basics

-Study each tutorial thoroughly.
+Study each item thoroughly.
 Type the code.
 Understand how it works.
 Yes, the whole thing.

 **You NEED to know JavaScript** - if you're shaky on JavaScript, do yourself a favor and hit MDN and study, especially ES6 features - and hit YDKJS.